AgentMaker/Paddle-IMSP/README.md

 # Paddle-IMSP
-Paddle Image Search and Pair.
+An Image Search and Pair system base on PaddlePaddle.

 Search Web Image by text and pair similar images by image.